2025 Teaching and Learning RFPs

 Proposal Requirements and Checklist

-Proposals should be five pages (not including the cover page) and should include:
+Proposals should be five pages (not including the cover sheet) and should include:

 • Cover Sheet: Include the name and affiliations of all PI(s) and the title of the course or project.

 • Course or Project Overview: Provide a brief overview and explanation of your project.
-Include intended audience, student enrollment figures, and information on department support for the design of the course.
+Include intended audience, student enrollment figures, and information on department support for the design of the course or project.

 • Rationale and Improved Learning Outcomes: Write a strong and compelling rationale for the project, including how the project will improve or enhance students learning outcomes and engagement.